kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Week 1

-- Former communications coordinator helps identify new leads and shadows
-- Help finalize communications milestones in the release timeline
-- Look for event CFP deadlines to submit release to appropriate event; submit accordingly
+- Select your shadows
+- Ensure yourself and your shadows are entered into the release contact sheet
+- Ensure yourself and your shadows are on the release team meeting invites
+- Check if there are any holidays or events (KubeCon!) that occur during this release
+  - This can/will affect your communication with the CNCF and SIG Chairs.
+Plan accordingly

 ### Week 2

-- Begin organizing content from SIGs into blog topics, and high-level deliverables for the release
-- Begin attending release team meetings
-- Finalize lead and shadow roles
+- N/A

 ### Week 3

-- Begin analyzing the release notes draft
 - Work with the enhancements lead to understand what might be delivered
+  - You should get access to the enhancements tracking sheet.
+You should check this regularly
 - Establish initial meeting with team to introduce everyone, collective tasks, and upcoming timelines

 ### Week 4

-- Continue analysis of planned enhancements
-- Begin attending SIG meetings where enhancements will be delivered from
+- This is enhancements freeze.
+The fun begins next week

 ### Week 5

+- Work with enhancements and release note leads to determine which deliverables are most note worthy
+  - Approach SIG Chairs for said items and request a couple of paragraphs on each deliverable
-- Finalize release theme and messaging
+- Schedule release webinar with CNCF
-- Being working with the CNCF team to determine 5 blog series and schedule webinar

 ### Week 6

-- Begin working with the CNCF communications team to schedule press and analyst pre-briefings and interviews
+- Schedule press and analyst pre-briefings and interviews for the release lead with CNCF
-- Work with the CNCF team to line up review blog post draft, discuss announcement timing and embargo release date, and discuss social posts
+- Schedule release blog and press embargo with CNCF

 ### Week 7

-No activities scheduled
+- N/A

 ### Week 8

-No activities scheduled
+- N/A

 ### Week 9

-- Begin attending burndown meetings
+- The burn-down meetings begin
-- Start weekly meeting with the CNCF marketing team
-- Work with the CNCF communications team to schedule press and analyst pre-briefings and interviews; provide team draft blog to send to media under embargo
-- Begin organizing media roundtable event (if appropriate)
+- Send release blog draft to CNCF

 ### Week 10

-- Begin finalizing the blog
+- Finalise the release blog
-- Schedule social updates
 - Work with the CNCF communications team to continue to schedule press and analyst pre-briefings and interviews

 ### Week 11